Al-Mughayyir, Jenin

-al-Mughayyir (المُغير) is a Palestinian village in the West Bank, located 12 km Southeast of the city of Jenin in the northern West Bank.
+Al-Mughayyir, also spelled al-Mughaiyir (المُغير) is a Palestinian village in the Jenin Governorate in the northern West Bank, located 12 km southeast of the city of Jenin.
 According to the Palestinian Central Bureau of Statistics, the village had a population of 2,240 inhabitants in mid-year 2006 and 3,249 by 2017.

 History

 Al-Mughayyir was established by shepehrds from Deir Jarir and from Marj Ibn Amer, probably around the mid-19th century, around an old ruin.

 In 1882, the PEF's Survey of Western Palestine described the village as "a small place on a rocky hill top.
 The water supply is by means of rain water cisterns.
 The houses are of stone and mud."

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Mughair had a population 94 Muslims, increasing in the 1931 census to 156 Muslim, in a total of 31 houses.

 In the 1945 statistics the population was 220 Muslims, with a total of 18,049 dunams of land, according to an official land and population survey.
 Of this, 711 dunams were used for plantations and irrigable land, 5,487 dunams were for cereals, while a total of 6 dunams were built-up, urban land.